This is a guide covering the good and bad of chimping in photography.

 Why is it Called Chimping?

-This funny term comes from the sound monkeys make as well as the their behavior to “inspect” things.
+This funny term comes from the sound monkeys make as well as their behavior to “inspect” things.

 Monkeys make an “OOooh Oooh, Aaa AAah” type of noise.
 The same noise is also made by photographers that instantly look into the LCD after taking the photos (joking).